 George Eley and Elizabeth Jane lived at The Hermitage, Fairwater Road, Llandaff and had three daughters all born in Cardiff.
 They were;

 During the 1st World War they were living in Simonstown where there was a Naval base.
 When Dr William Patrick Hayes retired the family returned to England. (c 1925) Mary died in 1953 and was buried in Newton Abbot, Devon.
 Her daughter Marjorie Hayes returned to South Africa where she married and brought up her family.
-Her younger son William Halliday Hayes was a doctor, like his father.
+Mary's younger son William Halliday Hayes was a doctor, like his father.
 In the 1980's he was living in Cornwall and Joan was living in Paignton, Devon.

-Elizabeth Jane her mother, used to visit Marjorie in France every summer and stay for a while.
+Marjorie's mother, Elizabeth Jane, used to visit Marjorie in France every summer and stay for a while.
 My mother used to tell us how she travelled with a large trunk on boats and trains as if she were going for six months.
-Later when Elizabeth Jane had died Marjorie came over here most summers to stay with Vera and that is when we would see her.
+After Elizabeth Jane had died Marjorie came over here most summers to stay with Vera and that is when we would see her.
 It was always fun and exciting her coming from France.
-She used to tell us about Petula Clarke who also lived in Juan Les Pins (do you remember the song Down Town?).
+She used to tell us about Petula Clarke who lived in a neighbouring house to them (do you remember the song ‘Down Town’?).
 She would bring us things which were the latest craze in France with Monique such as Scoobi Doo.
 Marjorie was a sweet person, full of life, and was very fond of Vera's children, Tom and Elizabeth.
 My mother kept up a correspondence with her until she died.
-Tom visited her often with his family and David, Jane and Vanessa also visited her in France on several occasions. v
+Tom visited her often with his family and David, Jane and Vanessa also visited her in France on several occasions.

 Vera Halliday used to tell us how as a young child she played with Ivor Novello who was the same age as her and lived near them.
-When Madame Clara Novello wrote her book 'The Life I Have Loved’', she mentions “Vera the Golden Haired Girl”".
-Vera married Stanley Hesketh 1915 in Fulham, London.
+Madame Clara Novello wrote her book 'The Life I Have Loved' in which she mentions ‘Vera the Golden Haired Girl’.
+Vera married Stanley Hesketh 4 May 1915 in Fulham, London.
+See HESKETH 2

 © 2020 Sally Linklater Custos Rotulorum.